-We are very proud of the ongoing success and achievements of Tuxford Academy's students.
-An important factor in our students' success is ensuring they choose courses best suited to them.
+We are very proud of the ongoing success and achievements of our students and an important factor in their success is ensuring they choose courses best suited to them.

 In year 9, you will need to decide which subjects you would like to study in years 10 and 11, either as GCSEs or Level 2 courses.